Horizon (video game series): Horizon Zero Dawn

 The first game in the series, released in 2017.
 Aloy (Ashly Burch) is cast out from the Nora tribe at birth and raised by a fellow outcast named Rost (JB Blanc).
 As a child (Ava Potter), Aloy obtains a Focus, an augmented reality device that gives her special perceptive abilities.
 Aloy becomes curious about her origins and is told by Rost that if she wins the Proving, a competition to earn the right to become a member of the Nora, the tribe's Matriarchs might concede this information.
 Aloy spends some years training in combat and survival under Rost's instruction.
+An expansion called The Frozen Wilds was released later that year.

 Horizon Forbidden West

 The second game in the series, released in 2022 as a followup to the first game's story.
 Six months after the defeat of HADES, Aloy searches for a backup of GAIA to reverse the planet's degrading biosphere.
 Aloy and her friend Varl search a facility once belonging to Far Zenith, a company specializing in space colonization; they find a GAIA backup, but it has been sabotaged.
 Sylens contacts Aloy, having stolen GAIA's subsystem HADES, and asks to meet her in the Forbidden West region.
+In 2023, an expansion called Burning Shores was released.

 Horizon Call of the Mountain

+The third installment of the Horizon series of games was released on 22 February 2023 as a launch title for the PlayStation VR2 virtual reality headset.
+In Horizon Call of the Mountain, players step into the shoes of the new protagonist Ryas, an ex-Shadow Carja Warrior on a quest for redemption as he investigates a dire new menace facing the Sundom.
+Presented from a first-person viewpoint, the game's core gameplay centers around the skills of climbing and archery, enabling players to traverse a post-apocalyptic landscape overrun by renegade robots.

+Lego Horizon Adventures

+Lego Horizon Adventures, the fourth installment, is a spin-off to the franchise co-developed by Guerrilla Games and Studio Gobo in collaboration with The Lego Group.
+It was released on 14 November 2024 for PlayStation 5, Windows and Nintendo Switch, making it the first game in the series to be released on a Nintendo console.
+The game presents an alternate, comedic take on the narrative of Horizon Zero Dawn, and features biomes based on numerous regions in the original game recreated in Lego aesthetics.
+The game will support online or local cooperative multiplayer and the ability to customize the Mother's Heart village with Lego buildings and ornaments.